freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 ## 12. Conclusion

-TrustChain is not a new L1.
+TrustApp is not a new L1.
 It is a trust protocol deployed on existing chains.
-By introducing recognizable transaction types, verifiable receipts, and pluggable arbitration, TrustChain provides an enforceable, extensible foundation for API billing and the service economy.
+By introducing recognizable transaction types, verifiable receipts, and pluggable arbitration, TrustApp provides an enforceable, extensible foundation for API billing and the service economy.

-TrustChain complements x402 and ERC-8004:
+TrustApp complements x402 and ERC-8004:
 - x402 as the payment trigger layer
 - ERC-8004 as the identity and discovery layer
-- TrustChain as the settlement enforcement layer
+- TrustApp as the settlement enforcement layer

-As verification and arbitration modules mature, TrustChain becomes a core bridge between on-chain funds and off-chain services.
+As verification and arbitration modules mature, TrustApp becomes a core bridge between on-chain funds and off-chain services.

 ---